rohan-deshpande/northwest/readme.md

 `<seed>`

 The repository (url), package (npm package name) or command you wish to seed from.

-In the case of using commands to seed, you can only choose from the following supported commands
+In the case of using commands to seed, it is expected that you will have the package which exposes the command installed globally.
+Northwest currently supports

 * `create-react-app`
 * `vue`
 * `ng`

+For all of the above, the command's target must be the `src` directory (see [`nw module`](#nw-module) for more info).
+You may pass any other options to your command, but remember the `<seed>` needs to be passed as a single argument, so you'll need to wrap it in quotes.

+Here are some examples:

+* `northwest seed cmd "create-react-app src"`
+* `northwest seed cmd "vue init webpack src"`
+*  `northwest seed cmd "ng new src"`

 If you would like more commands to be supported, please open a PR.